General Rules of Drone Racing

 As a drone racer, you'll need to understand the scoring system and potential penalties.
 Placement points are awarded based on your finishing position, with the winner receiving the most points.
 Certain infractions, such as course violations or unsafe flying, can result in disqualification from the race.

-Also Read General Rules of Adventure Racing Sport
+Also Read General Rules of Supercross Racing

 Placement Points Allocation